wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 ## Destroy Environment

-If you would like to destroy the environment, from the cloud shell build directory, enter the following.
+If you would like to destroy the environment, enter the following in Google cloud shell.

 ```
+cd google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic
 terraform destroy -auto-approve
 rm ~/.ssh/gcp-demo
 ```